On the Soundness of Bealer's Logics: System T1

+We now consider Bealer's axiomatic system T1 over the language $L^{\omega}$.
 The conception of intensionality behind T1 is that there is only one necessary truth and that the intensional abstracts of necessarily equivalent formulas are equal and interchangeable.
-We define $\square A \equiv_{df} [A] = [[A] = [A]]$.
-A Hilbert system for $T1$ consists of the following axioms and rules over the language $L^{\omega}$.
+We define necessitation in terms of equality of intensional abstracts: .